junxit/us-congress-bills-113/metadata.md

 - 2013-11-12 — Introduced in House
 - 2013-11-12 — Introduced in House
 - 2013-11-12 — Referred to the House Committee on Ways and Means.
+- 2013-12-12 — Committee on Ways and Means discharged.
+- 2013-12-12 — Committee on Ways and Means discharged.
+- 2013-12-12 — Considered by unanimous consent. (consideration: CR H8086)
+- 2013-12-12 — Motion to reconsider laid on the table Agreed to without objection.
+- 2013-12-12 — Mr. Reed asked unanimous consent to discharge from committee and consider.
+- 2013-12-12 — On passage Passed without objection. (text: CR H8086)
+- 2013-12-12 — Passed/agreed to in House: On passage Passed without objection.(text: CR H8086)